 3. Minimal Fee Structures

 One of the leading concerns that businesses have about high-risk merchant accounts is that these accounts—at least when compared to alternative payment processing systems—have higher merchant fees.
 However, a closer look at the broader industry reveals that high-risk merchant accounts are only marginally more expensive than their lower-risk counterparts.
+Ultimately, the difference between high-risk and low-risk accounts could be as low as just a few basis points.

 4. Seamless Integration